AY2526S1-CS2103T-T16-2/tp/README.md

 ![Ui](docs/images/Ui.png)

 ## Overview
-ClientHub is a **Command Line Interface (CLI) contact management application** built specifically for sales representatives.
-Unlike spreadsheets or complicated CRMs, ClientHub provides a **fast, lightweight, and efficient way to track clients, manage interactions, and monitor progress**, all with a CLI.
+ClientHub is a **Command Line Interface (CLI) contact management application** built specifically for sales representatives based in Singapore.
+Unlike spreadsheets or complicated Customer Relationship Management(CRM) Tools, ClientHub provides a **fast, lightweight, and efficient way to track clients, manage interactions, and monitor progress**, all with a CLI.

 Our goal is to give sales representatives a **seamless client tracking experience** so they can spend less time wrestling with messy tools and more time securing deals.

 ---

-## Features (MVP)
+## Features
 The current version of ClientHub includes the following core features:

-- **Add client**: Create new client entries with details such as name, phone number, and email.
+- **Add client**: Create new client entries with details such as name, phone, company, email, address, status, products.
 - **Delete client**: Remove clients who are no longer relevant.
 - **View all clients**: Display all saved client entries at a glance.
+- **Edit client details**: Edit the details of entries already in ClientHub.
+- **Filter client list**: Find clients that match specifications stated.
+- **Track client statuses**: Track onboarding progress of Client.
+- **Undo last action**: Allow user to undo action that they accidentally made.
+- **Redo action**: Allow user to redo action undone, in the scenario that they changed their mind.

 ---

 ## Planned Features
 Beyond the MVP, ClientHub aims to support sales reps with additional productivity features such as:
-- Editing client details
-- Filtering and sorting client lists
-- Tracking client statuses and onboarding progress
 - Importing contacts from Excel/CSV
 - Exporting client lists to share with colleagues
-- Adding notes, tags, or grouping clients by product or status
+- Adding detailed notes for each client

 ---